Dirt and Dirt Removal | Paintings Conservation

 We are providing this reference material in the hope and anticipation that it will assist conservators of easel paintings in their work in all geographical areas, so that future generations can continue to enjoy their international heritage for a long time to come.

 The brochures in this series on conservation are:

 - Dirt and Dirt Removal

 - Varnish Removal

-- Structural Conservation of Canvas and Panels (expected in 2022)
+- Structural Conservation of Canvas and Panels (expected)